Dre Campbell Farm

 Homemade Onion Spray for Plants

-Try an onion spray if you want a natural way to repel harmful bugs and plant pests.
+Try an onion spray for a natural way to repel harmful bugs and plant pests.
 Onion spray is easy to use and has powerful effects in the garden.

 Let’s explore how you can make and use it in your garden.